denoland/dotland/public/posts/deno_in_2020.md

 - `deno doc`
 - `deno upgrade`

 We also saw a huge improvement to the build process.
-Up to this point, each build of the `deno`, V8 engine was built from source.
-V8 is a huge C++ project that can easily take 30 minutes to build.
-Thanks to the changes in `rusty_v8` and the deno build process we were able to cut compile times to a couple minutes, speeding up the development cycle significantly.
+Up to this point, V8 was built from source for each and every build of Deno.
+V8 is a massive C++ project that can easily take over 30 minutes to build.
+Despite lots of build caches and other tricks, it was continuously a difficulty for us to contend with.
+We added the ability for `rusty_v8` to produce and download a pre-built static lib on Github releases, allowing Deno builds to bypass the V8 build completely.
+This simplified and sped up the build in CI, but most importantly allowed contributors to build Deno more easily.

 **Releases that month:**